Skip to main content

 The Danish vacation earning year runs for 12 months.
 From September 1st to August 31st.

-The planning year runs for 16 months.
+The Danish vacation planning year runs for 16 months.
 From September 1st to December 31st (the following year).

-Because the planning year is 16 months, the planning period consists of 2 overlapping periods from 9/1 to 12/31:
+Because the planning year runs for 16 months, the planning period consists of 2 overlapping periods from 1/9 to 31/12:

 • The start of the vacation year overlaps with the old vacation year.